 - Possession of a controlled substance

-- Possess of methamphetamines
+- Possession of methamphetamines

-- Possess of substances used for “huffing”
+- Possession of substances used for “huffing”

 Note that these are only examples of the drug crime charges that allow for a drug diversion program.
 Generally, individuals can get into the drug diversion program if they possess illicit substances for personal use.

-- Heroin and cocaine
+- Heroin

-- Peyote or marijuana
+- Peyote

-- Ecstasy or ketamine
+- Ecstasy

-- Hallucinogens and methamphetamines
+- Hallucinogens

 Individuals can even get into a drug diversion program if they are found in possession of certain prescription medications.
 The Simmrin Law Group can assess drug charges to determine if a PC 1000 diversion will work.
-Find out more by calling (310) 997-4688.

 Further Restrictions on the Drug Diversion Program in California

-We’ve discussed some of the charges that can be resolved with a drug diversion program in California.
+We have discussed some of the charges that can be resolved with a drug diversion program in California.
 However, not everyone accused of these crimes can join a drug diversion program.
 The court can refuse entry into a program if an individual:

 - Was convicted of certain other drug crimes within the last five years